hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 25 ADOTR: The Formation of the Rescueland Empire

-The Anti-Bad Guy Land Union (ABGLU) became the foundation for the [The Rescueland Empire](./The%20Planet%20File.md#rescueland-empire), a union between almost all planets that promised to help one another in times of need.
+The Anti-Bad Guy Land Union (ABGLU) officialy became [The Rescueland Empire](./The%20Planet%20File.md#rescueland-empire), a union between almost all planets that promised to help one another in times of need.

 ## 26 ADOTR: The Failed Attack